elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 Make sure to drain and cordon the Node before decommissioning it.

 If you are about to go below 3 Nodes, consider replacing the Nodes with 6 Nodes of half-the-size before downscaling.
-Before doing this, get in touch with application developers to ensure they don't have Kubernetes scheduling constraints that would  cause issues on the consolidated environment.
+Before doing this, get in touch with Application Developers to ensure they don't have Kubernetes scheduling constraints that would  cause issues on the consolidated environment.

-If you are about to half the number of Nodes, get in touch with application developers to ensure their application is not misbehaving, before downscaling.
+If you are about to half the number of Nodes, get in touch with Application Developers to ensure their application is not misbehaving, before downscaling.

 ### Optimization